 Emerging Rural Leaders I: Freshmen

-Applications will be accepted online beginning January 15, 2020.
-The final deadline to apply is April 1, 2020.
-There is no application fee to apply.
+Applications will be accepted online beginning in February.
+The deadline to apply is May 1st and there is no application fee to apply.

 Application materials include:

 - UChicago Emerging Rural Leaders Application

 - UChicago Emerging Rural Leaders Counselor Nomination Form (Optional)